scaryghost/KFSXTrackingServer/README.md

 ## Web Server
 Starting from v3.0 and on, the web portion of the application has been separated from the jar file.
 This gives end users greater flexibility in customizing the web pages.
-The project wiki has more information:
+All web files reside in the http directory.
+The project wiki has more information on creating your own web content:

 https://github.com/scaryghost/KFSXTrackingServer/wiki/Creating-Web-Content

 ## Release Notes:
 https://github.com/scaryghost/KFSXTrackingServer/wiki/Release-KFSXTrackingServer-3.0